-- (1) A person who owns, controls or operates a food and drink facility in Victoria must not operate that facility between midnight on 30 March 2020 and midnight on 13 April 2020
+- (1) A person who owns, controls or operates a food and drink facility in Victoria must not operate that facility between midnight on 7 April 2020 and midnight on 13 April 2020.

 - (2) A food and drink facility means any of the following, whether operated on a for profit or not-for-profit basis:

 - (a) a cafe;

 - (b) a restaurant;

 - (c) a fast-food store;

 - (d) a cafeteria;

 - (e) a canteen.

-- (3) Despite subclause (1), a person who owns, controls or operates a food and drink facility may operate that facility: - (a) for the purposes of providing food or drink to be consumed off the premises; or Note: This paragraph permits both delivery and collection of takeaway food and drink. - (b) if the food and drink facility is located inside a food court, for the purpose of providing food or drink to be consumed outside a food court; or - (c) if the facility is located: - (i) on the premises of a hospital, if the facility is located within an area of the hospital that has been exempted from the operation of the Hospital Visitors Directions pursuant to paragraph 11 of those directions; - (ii) on the premises of a residential aged care facility; or - (iii) on the premises of a school; or - (iv) on the premises of a prison, correctional facility, youth justice centre or other place of custody; or - (v) on land that is owned or held under lease by the Commonwealth and used, or intended for use, for the purposes of defence; or - (d) for the purposes of providing food or drink to homeless persons.
+- (3) Despite subclause (1), a person who owns, controls or operates a food and drink facility may operate that facility: - (a) for the purposes of providing food or drink to be consumed off the premises; or Note: This paragraph permits both delivery and collection of takeaway food and drink. - (b) if the food and drink facility is located inside a food court, for the purpose of providing food or drink to be consumed outside a food court; or - (c) if the facility is located: - (i) on the premises of a hospital, if the facility is located within an area of the hospital that has been exempted from the operation of the Hospital Visitors Directions pursuant to paragraph 11 of those directions; - (ii) on the premises of a residential aged care facility; or - (iii) on the premises of a childcare centre, early childhood centre or school; or - (iv) on the premises of a prison, correctional facility, youth justice centre or other place of custody; or - (v) on land that is owned or held under lease by the Commonwealth and used, or intended for use, for the purposes of defence; or - (vi) on premises that have a dedicated area for the purposes of providing food and drink to drivers of fatigue-regulated heavy vehicles. - (d) for the purposes of providing food or drink to homeless persons. - (4) A person who owns, operates or controls a food or drink facility that is permitted to operate under subclause (3)(c)(vi) must not permit a person to remain in the dedicated area that is provided for the purposes of food and drink for longer than one hour at a time.